gshakhn/sonar-intellij-plugin/README.md

 Changelog
 ---------

+Version 1.0.4-SNAPSHOT
+- Add a quick fix that removes a violation.
+  If you've fixed a violation locally, but haven't run an analysis yet, you can mark the violation fixed locally.

 Version 1.0.3
 - Add 'Open in browser' functionality.
 Thanks [ggili]!
 - Cache violations for inspection purposes.
 Should hit the sonar server much less now.